AkhileshBasetty/PowerPlayScorer/README.md

-# FreightFrenzyScorer
+# PowerPlayScorer
-A scorer app for the FTC Ultimate Goal Season.
+A scorer app for the FTC Power Play Season.

 Please share this app with others if you enjoyed it!